jatkinson1000/dotfiles/.github/README.md

 if doing so, consider extending the gpg timeout in `.gnupg/gpg-agent.conf`, or stopping the systemd service when you don't want to be disturbed.

 If you cannot send mail automatically you may need to `chmod 600 .config/msmtp/config`.
+Similarly for weather in waybar you may need to `chmod +x .config/waybar/scripts/weather.py`.

 ## References